Is Social Commerce the Right Approach for Small Businesses?

 Technical products: Products requiring detailed information or specifications may be better suited for dedicated websites.

-Older demographics: If your target audience isn’t active on social media, traditional eCommerce could be more successful.
+Older demographics: If a business’ target audience isn’t active on social media, traditional eCommerce could be more successful.

 How can social commerce enhance the customer experience and boost sales?